TCGV/blog/_posts/2019-07-23-integrating-third-party-modules.md

 }
 ```

-<b>How does the application consume concrete implementations?</b>
+<b>How to resolve business logic abstract dependencies?</b>

 Now the dependency inversion principle kicks in.
-The interfaces concrete implementations are injected into the application with the help of a dependency injection (DI) framework.
-The DI framework will incorporate all dependencies into itself, using them to construct application services, which won't be dependent on any external module:
+The interfaces concrete implementations are injected into business logic objects with the help of a dependency injection (DI) framework.
+The DI framework will incorporate all dependencies into itself, using them to construct application services, which aren't dependent on any external module:

 <p align="center">
   <img style="max-height: 500px; max-width: 100%; margin: 10px" src="{{ site.baseurl }}/images/p1/uml-injection.JPG" alt="uml-injection"/>